Golden marmoset

 starts withBr

-These primates form small family units of 2 - 8 individuals, which can be either nuclear or extended families, typically consisting a breeding pair with their young of one or two litters as well as other related animals.
-Group members display highly territorial behavior, defending the home range of the community against outsiders by scent markings and specialized calls.
-Aggression is displayed by staring, an open mouth or an arched back.
+Golden lion tamarins form small family units of 2-8 individuals, which can be either nuclear or extended families, typically consisting of a breeding pair with their young of one or two litters as well as other related animals.
+Group members are highly territorial, defending the home range of the community against outsiders by scent markings and specialized calls.
+Aggression is displayed by staring, an open mouth, or an arched back.
 Golden lion tamarins spend more time grooming than any other primate in the world.
 Grooming is mainly performed by adult individuals, typically males, grooming females.
-Golden lion tamarins are very social, friendly and playful animals.
+Golden lion tamarins are very social, friendly, and playful animals.
 They can often be observed huddling and playing together.
 Wrestling and chasing are among other important activities.
-These primates are diurnal creatures, sleeping from dusk until sunrise and occasionally taking nap during the midday.
+These primates are diurnal, sleeping from dusk until sunrise and occasionally taking naps during the midday.

 Golden lion tamarins have a monogamous mating system with a single breeding pair in each group.
 They have two breeding seasons per year, occurring between September and March.
-Gestation period lasts for 130 - 135 days, yielding two infants, which are born with their complete fur and open eyes.
+The gestation period lasts for 130-135 days, yielding two infants, which are born with their complete fur and open eyes.
 During the first few weeks of their lives, the babies are constantly clung to their mother.
 At 5 weeks old, they start moving independently and exploring their surroundings.
 The infants are generally cared for by their father, although all members of the group participate in rearing the young.
-Nursing period lasts for about 90 days.
-Males are reproductively mature at around 2 years old, whereas females are ready to mate at 1.5 years of age.
+The nursing period lasts for about 90 days.
+Males become reproductively mature at around 2 years of age, whereas females are ready to mate when they are 1.5 years old.

 Social animals are those animals that interact highly with other animals, usually of their own species (conspecifics), to the point of having a rec...